orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 Now, let’s go back to the first formula: this one specifies the addition of two images band to band.
-With muParserX lib, we can now define such operation with only one formula, instead of many formulae (as many as the number of bands).
+With muParserX lib, we can now define such operation with only one formula, instead of many formulas (as many as the number of bands).
 We call this new functionality the **batch mode**, which directly arises from the introduction of vectors within muParserX framework.